 One type of government that keeps appearing in modern science fiction is a replica of the Roman Empire.
 From the gladiator-like entertainment by the Hunger Games series to the takeover of the Galactic Republic senate by Supreme Chancellor Palpatine in Star Wars, elements of the Roman political system keep appearing.
 Why does this particular empire fascinate us?

-Novels often harks back to those periods we are familiar and times where we imagine ourselves.
-The majority of people admire strength and we have been trying to imitate the Roman empire ever since it crumbled to a slow death.
-Trying to re-create it not just stories but in real life.
-From Charlemagne’s crowning himself as the Holy Roman Emperor to the naming of the Russian and the German rulers (both czar and Kaiser are variations of the word Cesar) people in history have paid homage to the power of Rome.
+Novels often harks back to those periods we are familiar with and times where we imagine ourselves.
+The majority of people admire strength and we have been trying to imitate the Roman empire ever since it crumbled to a slow death, trying to re-create it not just in stories but in real life.
+From Charlemagne who crowned himself as the Holy Roman Emperor to the Russian Czars and the German Kaisers (both Czar and Kaiser are variations of the word Caesar) people in history have paid homage to the incredible power of Rome.

 But is a science fiction book really better if one dispenses with the often tedious task of world building?

-Part of the fascination and science fiction is discovering the true nature of the world the author has imagined.
-Surmising this from a ready-made political system, borrowed from the past is so obvious to the reader that it does not provide the full thrill of a science-fiction story.
-The writer must embellish the plot elsewhere to make up for this.
-Do not assume that borrowing from one of the most well-known empires will make writing excellent science fiction any easier.
+Part of the fascination in science fiction is discovering the true nature of the world the author has imagined.
+Surmising this from a ready-made political system, borrowed from the Roman Empire’s past is so obvious that it does not provide the full thrill of a science-fiction story.
+Therefore, the writer must embellish the plot elsewhere to make up for this.
+Do not assume that borrowing heavily from a well-known historical empire will make writing excellent science fiction any easier.